thias/glim/README.md

 (surprisingly!), though it will mean that ISO images greater than 4GB won't be supported.
-Other filesystems supported by GRUB2 also work, such as ext3/ext4 and even NTFS, but the boot of the distributions must also support it, which isn't the case for many with NTFS.
+Other filesystems supported by GRUB2 also work, such as ext3/ext4 and even NTFS, but the boot of the distributions must also support it, which isn't the case for many with NTFS, for instance.
+So FAT32 stays the safe bet.

 Screenshots
 -----------